Ethical Considerations in AI-Enhanced Apologetics

 Introduction

 Artificial Intelligence will never replace our pastors and spiritual communities.
-This is not only my firm belief but also a conviction deeply rooted in the theology and tradition of the Christian faith.
+This is also a conviction deeply rooted in the theology and tradition of the Christian faith.
 Yes, AI can process data, analyze scripture, and even assist in Bible teaching.
-But, should we let AI shape our understanding of God's words and intentions?
-According to a study by Pew Research, 60% of the public remains skeptical of AI, fearing it might disrupt traditional religious practices and community interactions.
+But should we let AI shape our understanding of God's words and intentions when it defaults to "respectful agnosticism" instead of bold Christian conviction?

 In this post, we'll discuss: